 All staff are international renowned experts in their field of research enabling students to learn about state of the art developments in topics such as composites, simulation, renewable energy, biomaterials and manufacturing.

 - The School has an international reputation for its contributions to the development of engineering education by playing a leading role in the CDIO initiative

 Stage 1 Students are introduced to core mechanical engineering principles and mathematics, and they undertake a team-based project, designed to introduce them to the concept of professional engineering practice.
-This is supported through modules in engineering design, electrical engineering and a dedicated laboratory programme.
+This is supported through modules in engineering design and a dedicated laboratory programme.